ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

       //  is valid for
       string   domain

-      //  This is the last time the domain was contacted by the client.
-It
+      //  This is the last time the domain was contacted.
+For client
-      //  is updated whenever the client makes any request (not just feedback)
+      //  operations it is updated whenever the client makes any request
+      //  (not just feedback) to the domain.
+For server operations, it is
+      //  updated whenever any client contacts the domain.
+Responsibility
-      //  to the domain - responsibility for updating lies OUTSIDE of the class public datetime last_contact_for_domain
+      //  for updating lies OUTSIDE of the class public datetime last_contact_for_domain

       //  This is the last time SCT Feedback was attempted for the domain.
       //  It is updated whenever feedback is attempted - responsibility for
-      //  updating lies OUTSIDE of the class public datetime last_sct_feedback_attempt
+      //  updating lies OUTSIDE of the class
+      //  This is not used when this algorithm runs on servers public datetime last_sct_feedback_attempt

       //  This is the number of times we have waited an
       //  WAIT_BETWEEN_SCT_FEEDBACK_ATTEMPTS amount of time, and still failed
       //  e.g. 10 months of failures
-      private uint16   num_feedback_loop_failures
+      //  This is not used when this algorithm runs on servers private uint16   num_feedback_loop_failures

       //  This is whether or not SCT Feedback has failed enough times that we
       //  should not bother storing data for it anymore.
 It is a small function
       //  used for illustrative purposes
-      private bool     sct_feedback_failing_longterm()
+      //  This is not used when this algorithm runs on servers private bool     sct_feedback_failing_longterm()
         { num_feedback_loop_failures >= MIN_SCT_FEEDBACK_ATTEMPTS_BEFORE_OMITTING_STORAGE }

       //  This is the number of SCT Feedback submissions attempted.
       //  Responsibility for incrementing lies OUTSIDE of the class
       //  (And watch for integer overflows)
-      public uint16    num_submissions_attempted
+      //  This is not used when this algorithm runs on servers public uint16    num_submissions_attempted

       //  This is the number of successfull SCT Feedback submissions.
 This
-      //  variable is updated by the class. private uint16   num_submissions_succeeded
+      //  variable is updated by the class.
+      //  This is not used when this algorithm runs on servers private uint16   num_submissions_succeeded

       //  This contains all the bundles of SCT data we have observed for